Silo busting for innovation and agility

 A similar problem occurs when organisations resort to other bolt-on ‘solutions’ such as innovation labs, digital platforms and outside ‘creative ideas’ agencies.

-Changes to structures and metrics are often necessary.
-But it’s far better for these to occur as outputs from improved ways of working across internal boundaries, rather than as inputs to try and get improvements to happen.
+Changes to structures and metrics are often necessary but these need to emerge as outputs from improved ways of working across internal boundaries, rather than as inputs to try and make improvements happen.

 Silo busting – start by encouraging adoption of innovative ‘2D3D’ mindsets